RedTachyon/gym-docs/docs/source/content/environment_creation.md

 layout: "contents"
 title: Environment Creation
 ---
+# Irrelevant - web dev stuff

+This is how you make versioned documentation

 # Environment Creation

 This documentation overviews creating new environments and relevant useful wrappers, utilities and tests included in Gym designed for the creation of new environments.